m-ad/himawari-8/README.md

 The main difference between the original and this version is that this version works on Windows because it is almost entirely written in `python`.
 For generating the GIF from the image sequence, `ffmpeg` is called from a very simple batch file, that can be rewritten as a shell script for Linux users.

+These scripts are comptible with `python 2.7`.
+For an updated version that is compatible with `python 3.6+`, see [this fork](https://github.com/ZeitOnline/himawari-8).

 ## Prerequisites:
 - `python 2.7` with `PIL` and `requests`
 - `ffmpeg`